 A very common mistake, especially among German speakers, is to use the pronunciation

 with the th pronounced like an s.
 A good example is the following video:

 [smu:s] and [smu:si:] are definitely wrong in English, but even the Duden suggests to use the English pronunciation for Smoothie in German.

 with the th pronounced as [θ] instead of [ð], as in this video

 As argued in my previous post, the th is pronounced differently in different English words, and there is no simple rule for a given word.
-However, in the case of smooth(ie), a good way of remembering the pronunciation is based on the fact that the voiceless [ð] is a much smoother sound than the voiced [θ].
+However, in the case of smooth(ie), a good way to remember the correct pronunciation is that the voiced [ð] is a much smoother sound than the voiceless [θ].

 Finally, I am having a hard time even understanding the word smoothie in this video, because the presenter is trying to avoid pronouncing the th completely:

 The bottom line is: for a smooth pronunciation, you have to pronounce the th in smooth and smoothie smoothly.